BMac9715/API_PHOTOS/README.md

 ## Special development tool

-In order to satisfy the request with management and process data, I decided to use **RxJS** library.
+In order to satisfy the request with data management and data process, I decided to use **RxJS** library.
 This library is useful for process large data and it has operators with differents purposes.
+In my case, I chose it because the scenary included three } source endpoints and I needed to merge in only one result (data enrichment), so in order to provide a optimize solution, I prefered to use operators of RxJS like: mergeMap, switchMap, map and arrays functions of javascript in order to get it.

 ![enter image description here](https://rxjs.dev/generated/images/marketing/home/Rx_Logo-512-512.png)